 The compact form-factor is this series main selling point, alongside the latest-generation hardware and competitive pricing, especially in the International markets where Dell and HP products are fairly expensive and the Surface Laptop is not available.
 This is also one of the first 13-inch laptops with Whiskey Lake hardware, but given the platform’s particularities and limited gains over the previous KabyLake-R platforms in compact builds, that should not be a decisive factor in your decision.
 Other aspects like the build quality, the typing experience, the screen, and the IO should, and while this ZenBook scores an A- for construction, the lacking keyboard, screen, and IO throw it to the middle of the class.

 None are bad by any means, but the keyboard is cramped and rather inaccurate with my typing style, the screen is glossy and dimmer than I’d want in this day and age, and the IO is a mixed bag, with some full-size ports, but also without the future-proofness and convenience of a Thunderbolt 3 connector.

-That’s how I fell about the ZenBook UX333FA series.
-The UX333FN could be a different story if it delivers the expected performance, and a gaming capable ultra-compact notebook is what you’re after.
+The ZenBook 13 UX333FN could be a different story if it delivers on the expected GPU performance, and a gaming capable ultra-compact notebook is what you’re after.
 We’ll see, look further for our updates.

 Our content is reader-supported.
 If you buy through some of the links on our site, we may earn an affiliate commission.
 Learn more.